-- Autologous, which means the stem cells come from you, the patient
+- autologous, which means the stem cells come from you, the patient

-- Allogeneic, which means the stem cells come from someone else.
+- allogeneic, which means the stem cells come from someone else.
 The donor may be a blood relative but can also be someone who is not related.

-- Syngeneic, which means the stem cells come from your identical twin, if you have one
+- syngeneic, which means the stem cells come from your identical twin, if you have one

 To reduce possible side effects and improve the chances that an allogeneic transplant will work, the donor’s blood-forming stem cells must match yours in certain ways.
 To learn more about how blood-forming stem cells are matched, see Blood-Forming Stem Cell Transplants.

 Stem cell transplants do not usually work against cancer directly.
-Instead, they help you recover your ability to produce stem cells after treatment with very high doses of radiation therapy, chemotherapy, or both.
+Instead, they help you recover your body's ability to produce stem cells after treatment with very high doses of radiation therapy, chemotherapy, or both.

 However, in multiple myeloma and some types of leukemia, the stem cell transplant may work against cancer directly.
 This happens because of an effect called graft-versus-tumor that can occur after allogeneic transplants.
 Graft-versus-tumor occurs when white blood cells from your donor (the graft) attack any cancer cells that remain in your body (the tumor) after high-dose treatments.
 This effect improves the success of the treatments.